-- Waihe'e community was made by the Petitioner's sociologist, development which is incorporated in the 1987 Wailuku-Kahului Community Plan Project District Number 4.
+John Kirkpatrick.
+The study indicates that Waihe'e is a small rural community of over 400 people.
+The residents' lifestyle includes small-scale agriculture for family subsistence, fishing, and shoreline collecting as identified by the Waihe'e Community Association. - 138.
+According to Petitioner's sociologist, the Waihe'e Community Association has articulated goals for development which is incorporated in the 1987 Wailuku-Kahului Community Plan Project District Number 4.
 The priorities include: the protection of the shoreline and near shore resources; preservation of the sand dunes and archaeological sites; retention of relatively low-density land use in the area, including a golf course and some single-family residential construction; and construction of a new road to the Waiehu Golf Course, minimizing traffic through residential areas of Waihe'e.
 The County testified that additional land for the expansion of Waihe'e Field may be required during rezoning.